wikipathways/wikipathways.github.io/rdf.md

 <h3>Perl</h3>

-There is an [RDF api](http://www.perlrdf.org/) available.
+There is an RDF API available for Perl.
 Below is an example that extracts the data by converting the query into a url and extracts the data as CSV.

 ```perl